Droop speed control: Linear

 The frequency (F) of a synchronous generator is directly proportional to its speed (N).
 When multiple synchronous generators are connected in parallel to the electrical grid, the frequency is fixed by the grid, since individual power output of each generator will be small compared to the load on a large grid.
 Synchronous generators connected to the grid all run at the same frequency but they can run at various speeds because they can differ in the number of poles (P).

-A speed reference as percentage of actual speed is set in this mode.
+A speed reference as a percentage of actual speed is set in this mode.
 As the generator is loaded from no load to full load, the actual speed of the prime mover tends to decrease.
 In order to increase the power output in this mode, the prime mover speed reference is increased.
-Because the actual prime mover speed is fixed by the grid, this difference in speed reference and actual speed of the prime mover is used to increase the flow of working fluid (fuel, steam, etc.) to the prime mover, and hence power output is increased.
-The reverse will be true for decreasing power output.
-The prime mover speed reference is always greater than actual speed of the prime mover.
+Because the actual prime mover speed is fixed by the grid, the difference between the speed reference and the actual speed of the prime mover is used to increase the flow of working fluid (fuel, steam, etc.) to the prime mover, and hence the power output will increase.
+The reverse will be true for decreasing the power output.
+The prime mover speed reference is always greater than the actual speed of the prime mover.
 The actual speed of the prime mover is allowed to "droop" or decrease with respect to the reference, and so the name.